AndrewGreeneCyber/ChenMed-Scorecard/README.md

 - [ ] N/A

 **Drivers:**
 - [ ] Skips clarifying questions needed to understand the patient’s request or the update in Dash
+- [ ] Verbally requests address or contact details when required
 - [ ] Provides information that is incomplete, inaccurate, or missing key details relevant to the patient’s needs
 - [ ] Communicates in a way that is unclear, overly technical, or confusing to the patient

 **Scoring Definition:**
 - **ME:** Asks clarifying/relevant questions, provides accurate and complete information, and communicates in a clear and understandable manner
 - **NI:** Misses critical questions, provides incomplete/inaccurate information, or escalates without fully understanding the issue
-- **N/A:** No clarification, updates, or escalations were required for the interaction that previous attributes covered.
+- **N/A:** No clarification, updates, or escalations were required for the interaction that previous attributes covered or was to be captured for Phone Messages and Tasks

 </details>